 And that prompted me to put into words the process I went through for my own website.

 If a client is asking for a website refresh, that would be the first question I ask them.
 What do you want to achieve with your website?
-Do you want to show potential customers the different services you can offer?
+Do you want to show potential customers the different products and services you can offer?
 Is your objective to sell products through your website?
 Do you want to inform and educate your members?
-Is your website the main platform to attract your customers?
+Is your website the main platform to attract and communicate with your customers?

 Knowing what we want to achieve from our website is first and foremost.
 That allows to then think what needs to be showcased and what features may be necessary to include in the web design.